magento/ece-tools/tests/README.md

 This test will generate a pretty report for unit test coverage.

-1. Run the command `composer test-coverage`
+1. Run the command `composer test:coverage`
 2. Observe result in CLI output
  - Be sure to enable [xDebug](http://devdocs.magento.com/guides/v2.2/cloud/howtos/debug.html) for this test